James Callaghan: Chancellor of the Exchequer, 1964–1967

-In July, the pound came under extreme pressure and Callaghan was forced to create harsh temporary measures to demonstrate control of the economy.
-These include delaying all current government building projects and postponing new pension plans.
-The alternative was to allow the pound to float or to devalue it.
+In July the pound came under extreme pressure, and Callaghan was forced to create harsh temporary measures to demonstrate control of the economy.
+These included delaying all current government building projects and postponing new pension plans.
+The alternative was to devalue the pound (or, which would at first have amounted to the same thing, to allow it to float).
 Callaghan and Wilson, however, were again adamant that a devaluation of the pound would create new social and economic problems and continued to take a firm stance against it.
 The government continued to struggle both with the economy and with the slender majority which, by 1966, had been reduced to one.
 On 28 February, Harold Wilson formally announced an election for 31 March 1966.
 On 1 March, Callaghan gave a 'little budget' to the Commons and announced the historic decision that the UK would adopt decimal currency.
-(It was actually not until 1971, under a Conservative government, that the United Kingdom moved from the system of pounds, shillings and pence to a decimal system of 100 pence to the pound.)
+(Not until 1971, under a Conservative government, did the United Kingdom move from the system of pounds, shillings and pence to a decimal system of 100 pence to the pound.)
 He also announced a short-term mortgage scheme which allowed low-wage earners to maintain mortgage schemes in the face of economic difficulties.
 Soon afterwards, at the 1966 general election, Labour won 363 seats compared to 252 seats against the Conservatives, giving the Labour government an increased majority of 97 seats.

 Callaghan introduced his next Budget on 4 May.
 He had informed the house that he would bring a full Budget to the House when he made his 'little budget' speech prior to the election.
 The main point of his budget was the introduction of a Selective Employment Tax, penalising the service industry and favouring the manufacturing industry.
 Twelve days after the budget, the National Union of Seamen called a national strike and the problems facing Sterling were multiplied.
 Additional strikes caused the balance of payments deficit to increase.
 However, a £3,300,000,000 loan from Swiss banks was due by the end of the year.
-On 14 July, the bank rate was increased again to seven percent, and on 20 July Callaghan announced a ten-point emergency package to deal with the crisis which included further tax rises and a six-month freeze on wage increases.
+On 14 July the bank rate was increased again to seven percent, and on 20 July Callaghan announced a ten-point emergency package to deal with the crisis which included further tax rises and a six-month freeze on wage increases.
 By early 1967, the economy had begun to stabilise once again with the balance of payments moving into equilibrium, the bank rate was reduced to 6% in March and 5.5% in May.